 With the pillow inside the fabric, press down a little, and mark where your seam will go.
 Be sure to line up your stripes and pin them in place with a strait pin.
 Then do the same for one of the ends.

-Then remove the pillow.
-Mark a line with your ruler for the seam and then use strait pins to hold it in place.
-See image below.
+Remove the pillow and mark a line with your ruler for the seam, using strait pins to hold it in place.
+See the image below.
 My pillows were all the exact same size, so I used my first one as a guide and cut/pinned all four pillows at this time.

 If you are new to sewing and need help setting up your machine, there is a good video here.